onkelbeh/HomeAssistantRepository/README.md

 Aside from Home Assistant's stuff this repo contains some ebuilds I use with my Home Assistant, some have to be explicitly mentioned:

 ### ESPHome
 Thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, as soon as your name server accepts dynamic names from DHCP, a lot of ESP devices are very easy to deploy and maintain.
-Its integration in Home Assistant is easy and reacts fast on state changes.
-I love its Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
+It's integration in Home Assistant is easy and reacts fast on state changes.
+I love it's Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors now have a unique name everywhere in the system, and names can be changed very easily.
 I have the dashboard installed in HA's Gui, so updates and changes are made with a few clicks.
 In the meantime I migrated all my Magichome Controllers, very happy with it, and I have a couple of binary input arrays running with it without any problems.
 However, my Sonoff POW and POW R2 are still running with various versions of Tasmota.
 Some [required libraries](https://github.com/esphome/feature-requests/issues/586) are too old for Home Assistants environment, and I do NOT use virtual environments, so I simply patched it, it runs on my productive system without any problems.
 Please report any problems.
 You can also use the dev ebuild (`dev-embedded/esphome-9999.ebuild`), this uses newer libraries, but will be compiled every time you run a world update, it is also very stable most of the time.

 ### Platformio
 Platformio is needed for ESPHome and other stuff.